-Even though the Shakespearean text will undoubtedly survive and even thrive in the digital age, the idea and the available technologies relating to text and textuality (cf. the wonderful French phrase for "word processing", traitement de texte, or the more functionalist German Textverarbeitung) - text, Graham Holderness reminds us, is itself, in its irreducible multiplicity, a piece of technology (2003) - will change, have already changed the practice of textual editing and literary criticism.
-It is thus becoming increasingly difficult to disentangle "pastism" (historicism), "presentism" and "futurism" in Shakespeare studies after technology.
+Even though the Shakespearean text will undoubtedly survive into the digital age, the idea and the available technologies relating to text and textuality (cf. the wonderful French phrase traitement de texte) - text, which itself, as Graham Holderness reminded us, is in its irreducible multiplicity a piece of technology - will change, have already changed the practice of textual editing and literary criticism.
+It is thus becoming increasingly difficult to disentangle 'pastism' (historicism), 'presentism' and 'futurism' in Shakespeare studies (and culture more generally) 'after' technology.

-Shakespeare "After" the Human
+Shakespeare 'After' the Human